 Parking areas are designated by printed signs.
 Parking is permitted only in these designated parking areas on campus.
-If a location is not designated for student parking, it is a "restricted area."
+If a location is not designated for your class of parking permit, it is a "restricted area."
 Parking is not permitted on any roadway, sidewalk, lawn, truck delivery area or in the vicinity of a NO PARKING or RESERVED PARKING sign, fire lane, traffic cone, barricade, or painted curb.
-The aforementioned areas are TOW AWAY ZONES...at the owner's expense.
+The aforementioned areas are TOW AWAY ZONES, and towing takes place at the owner's expense.

 The College recognizes students often have business to complete with different offices on campus.
 As a result, students may park in designated visitor parking for the period needed to complete their business with a given office provided their 4-way flashers are on.
 This applies only in designated "Visitor" parking spaces (all other designated areas are limited to 15 minutes with 4-way flashers on).
 If other activities or unforeseen events require special parking privileges or prevent a student from removing a vehicle from a restricted area, contact the Safety Department immediately and explain the circumstances.
-Also, if permission is requested at least 48 hours in advance, special parking will often be approved for students assisting with academic, cultural, or social events.
+Also, if permission is requested in advance, special parking will often be approved for students assisting with academic, cultural, or social events.

 Special circumstances such as construction projects may dictate changes to published parking designations or regulations.
 When this becomes necessary, temporary signs or notices will be placed to notify vehicle operators of the changes.
 Temporary signs and traffic control devices supersede published guidelines.
-Please be alert to these changes.
+Please be alert to these lot parking restrictions.

-- Crawford Hall Drop-off/pickup: visitors & authorized Crawford Hall administrators only - Colonial/Field house/Main Street lot: Colonial residents, Faculty and Staff; Other resident students (6AM to 12AM only) - Memorial parking lot: Authorized employees and visitors only - Zerbe Health Center: Emergency vehicles and authorized staff only - Pew North/ HAL parking lot: Faculty and Staff Parking only - HAL Circle: Early Education Center vehicles only - Ketler parking lot: Handicap and Resident Director parking - Liberty Street/ Student parking in center section: Visitor parking only in spaces facing Liberty and Main Street - Broad Street lot: Faculty, Staff, and Special Event parking NO overnight parking - North Drive Parking: Faculty and Staff parking only - PFAC Main Street lot: Open to student parking Sunday ONLY, from Noon-9pm; Faculty/Staff all other times - PLC Visitor: Campus Guests - PLC Lot: Faculty, Staff, Commuter and Colonial Hall Residence parking as designated by parking signs.
-Please note that spaces facing Madison Ave. are signed "No Overnight Parking." - Gravel lots east of Madison Ave: - o Lot 1, 2, 3 Commuters, Resident students, Colonial residents & visitors - Carnegie Staff Parking is Reserved for authorized employees only - (Carnegie staff parking is open to registered CHA resident vehicles 5:30 p.m. to Midnight, although this privilege may be suspended temporarily for special needs)
+- Crawford Hall Drop-off/pickup: visitors & authorized Crawford Hall administrators only - Colonial/Field house/Main Street lot: Colonial residents, Faculty and Staff; Other resident students (6AM to 12AM only) - Memorial parking lot: Authorized employees and visitors only - Zerbe Health Center: Emergency vehicles, RD's and authorized staff only - Pew North/ HAL parking lot: Faculty and Staff Parking only - HAL Circle: Early Education Center vehicles and staff - Ketler parking lot: Handicap and Resident Director parking - Liberty Street: Student parking. - Broad Street lot: Faculty, Staff, and Special Event parking NO overnight parking - North Drive Parking: Faculty and Staff parking only. - PFAC Main Street lot: Open to student parking Sunday ONLY, from Noon-9pm; Faculty/Staff all other times - PLC Visitor: Campus Guests - PLC Lot: Faculty, Staff, Commuter and Colonial Hall Residence parking as designated by parking signs.
+Please note that spaces facing Madison Ave. are signed "No Overnight Parking." - Gravel lots east of Madison Ave: Lot 1, 2, 3 Commuters, Resident students, Colonial Hall residents & visitors - Carnegie Staff Parking is Reserved for authorized employees only - (Carnegie staff parking is open to registered CHA resident vehicles 5:30 p.m. to Midnight, although this privilege may be suspended temporarily for special needs)